What is e-waste?

 E-waste can also contain toxic and hazardous materials.
 It is therefore important that they are handled, recycled and disposed of in a regulated and responsible manner.
 Product Stewardship Schemes work to minimise the health and environmental impact of a product over its entire lifecycle from design, production, distribution, sale and use to disposal, recovery, reuse and recycling.
 Schemes for e-waste include:

 - National Television and Computer Recycling Scheme - In 2011 the Australian Government introduced a national, industry-funded, recycling scheme for televisions and computers.
 The scheme prevents millions of old TVs and computers from being sent to landfill by providing opportunities for the community to recycle their unwanted televisions and computers free of charge.

 - MobileMuster - is the official recycling program of the mobile phone industry.
 It is a free recycling program funded voluntarily by handset and accessory manufacturers.
 It is a not-for-profit program.

 - Cartridges 4 Planet Ark - This voluntary Extended Producer Responsibility (EPR) program is supported by participating manufacturers: Brother, Canon, Epson, HP, Konica Minolta and Kyocera to collectively take responsibility for the end life of their products.

 Victorian e-waste ban

 Find out about the e-waste ban in Victoria.

-Many people are concerned about their device date being accessed when considering recycling their devices.
+Many people are concerned about their device data being accessed when considering recycling their devices.
 All data should be wiped from a device before handing it over for recycling.
 MobileMuster has some great data management tips for removing data from mobile phones.
 TechCollect also has useful information on deleting data from computers and other devices.